-- Spouse - Son or daughter, including a biological, adopted, or foster child, a son- or daughter-in-law, a stepchild, a legal ward, or a child for whom the employee stands in loco parentis. - Parent, stepparent, parent-in-law, or other individual who stands in loco parentis to the employee. - Sibling, stepsibling, and sibling-in-law - Grandparent and grandchild - Any person residing in the employee's household at the time of illness or death
+- Spouse - Son or daughter, including a biological, adopted, or foster child, a son- or daughter-inlaw, a stepchild, a legal ward, or a child for whom the employee stands in loco parentis. - Parent, stepparent, parent-in-law, or other individual who stands in loco parentis to the employee. - Sibling, stepsibling, and sibling-in-law - Grandparent and grandchild - Any person residing in the employee's household at the time of illness or death confirming the specific dates of the illness, the reason for the illness, and-in the case of personal illness-the employee's fitness to return to work.

 For purposes of family and medical leave, the definition of family is limited to spouse, parent, son or daughter, and next of kin.
-The definition of these are found in Policy DECA (LEGAL).
+The definition of these are found in Policy DECA(LEGAL).

 Medical Certification.
-Any employee, who is absent more than 4 days because of a personal or family illness, must submit a medical certification from a qualified health care provider confirming the specific dates of the illness, the reason for the illness, and-in the case of personal illness-the employee's fitness to return to work.
+Any employee, who is absent more than 4 days because of a personal or family illness, must submit a medical certification from a qualified health care provider